 Now let's have a look at the composition of the PCB board.
 A simple PCB board is composed of different layers that are joined together with the help of heat and adhesive, giving the board a compact shape into a single object.
 These PCB board layers are named:

 - Substrate Layer.

 - Copper Layer.

 - The base material, also known as substrate, is composed of fiber glass.

 - The FR4 is the most common fiber glass used today.
 It is like a solid core that provides rigidity and thickness to the PCB board.

-- Some PCB boards are composed of phenolics and epoxies which are not as durable as FR4 but they are less expensive and come with unique bad smell.
+- Some PCB boards are composed of phenolics and epoxies which are not as durable as FR4 but they are less expensive and come with a unique bad smell.

-- Low end consumer electronics mostly use these types of substrates.
+- Low-end consumer electronics mostly use these types of substrates.

 - The copper thickness varies from board to board and can be defined in ounces per square foot.